-Term 1: 31 January (teachers start on 28th) to 8 April Term 2: 26 April to 24 June Term 3: 11 July to 16 September Term 4: 3 October to 20 December
+Start date Finish date

+Term 1 28 January 8 April

+Term 2 26 April 24 June

+Term 3 11 July 16 September

+Term 4 3 October 20 December

 Punctuality

 All students are expected to be in the classroom ready to start the day at 9.00 am.
 If for some reason they are late arriving at school, parents will need to sign in electronically outside the general office area and take a late arrival pass to the child's teacher.
 Punctuality is of the utmost importance as teaching sessions will begin at this time and students who are late arriving not only miss out on critical teaching and learning, but also interrupt the learning of others.